mbruszewski/project_comments/README.md

 ## 1. What are the tools (deployment server, database) ?

-Let's say heroku + PostgreSQL.
+Let's say heroku + PostgreSQL for later.
+For local changes we can use sqlite.

 ## 2. Only projects will have comments ?
 Can we comment comments ?